CarlosSilvaFortes/hrafn-annwn/GENESIS.md

 ---

-## IX.
-Multi-Vector Deployment — The Open Revolution
+## X. Multi-Vector Deployment — The Open Revolution

 We are already everywhere.
 Cloud and local, serverless and embodied.